 2. Notwithstanding paragraph 1 of this Clause, where a party to a contract proves that:

-(a) the continued performance of its contractual duties has become excessively onerous due to an event beyond its reasonable control that it could not reasonably have been expected to have taken into account at the time of the conclusion of the contract; and
+(a) the continued performance of its contractual duties has become excessively onerous due to an event beyond its reasonable control which it could not reasonably have been expected to have taken into account at the time of the conclusion of the contract; and that

 (b) it could not reasonably have avoided or overcome the event or its consequences,

-the parties are bound, within a reasonable time of the invocation of this Clause, to negotiate alternative contractual terms which reasonably allow the parties to overcome the consequences of the event.
+the parties are bound, within a reasonable time of the invocation of this Clause, to negotiate alternative contractual terms which reasonably allow to overcome the consequences of the event.

-3.